Looking for An 11-Year-Old Director? Call Adolescent

 Adolescent also has a content site named Adolescent.net that allows Gen Zers to upload things they've created, such as web series, films, music, written stories and more.
 The Adolescent in-house team filters through the content every day to find standout talent who they may want to sign.
 Others who may need more time to grow are put into an incubator process.

-Working with young talent has many rewards, such as helping teens fulfill their dreams, says Adolescent Executive Producer Hope Farley, but it also has its challenges.
-One time on a shoot for Hasbro, Farley, who joined Adolescent right after its founding, says a producer called to ask how the studio could ensure him that his $500,000 shoot wouldn't be ruined by a 13-year-old kid.
+Working with young talent has many rewards, such as helping teens fulfill their dreams, says Adolescent co-founder Hope Farley, but it also has its challenges.
+One time on a shoot for Hasbro, Farley says a producer called to ask how the studio could ensure him that his $500,000 shoot wouldn't be ruined by a 13-year-old kid.

 "These kids are so responsible and so equipped to tell their story that they're not going to mess it up," she says.
 "Ramaa also is a creative bond for them and we surround the teams with professional crews."